roboconf/roboconf.github.io/en/user-guide/preparing-virtual-images-with-the-agent.md

 for more information about Puppet installation.

 Eventually, you need to have the agent installed somewhere on the system.
+Until we have system packages, the agent must be deployed by hand and configured to start with the machine and/or VM.

 Grab the agent's ZIP file and unzip it somewhere on the file system.
 Make sure the agent will start with the system.
 A simple way can be to call it from from the the *rc.local* file.

 	sudo nano /etc/rc.local